aisgbnok/team-project-2211-swen261-04-h/docs/DesignDoc.md

 ---
-geometry: margin=.75in
+geometry: margin=1in
 ---

-# PROJECT Design Documentation
+# WebCheckers Design Documentation

 ## Team Information

-* Team name: TEAMNAME
-* Team members
-    * Ian Chasse (idc7947)
-    * Jake Downie (jwd2488)
+_Semester 2211, SWEN-261, Section 04, Team H_

-    * Anthony Swierkosz (ajs2576)
+* Anthony Swierkosz, ajs2576
+* Jake Downie, jwd2488
+* Ian Chasse, idc7947

 ## Executive Summary

-Using Agile methodology, our team iteratively developed WebCheckers by utilizing the Java Spark micro-framework coupled with the FreeMarker template engine.
-The application architecture was designed to utilize Object-Oriented design concepts from SOLID and GRASP.
-Therefore, the application is split into three main tiers: UI, Model, and Application.
+WebCheckers is a website allowing multiple users to play a game of checkers against another.
+Using Agile methodology, our team iteratively developed WebCheckers by utilizing the Java Spark micro-framework and the FreeMarker template engine.
+Users sign in with a unique name, from there they can spectate a game, or play against other players that are already signed in.

 ### Purpose